-The Brain on Broccoli: Dr. Nasser Shows Rachael Ray
+The Brain on Broccoli: Jennifer Nasser Shows Rachael Ray

-April 22, 2014 — Rachael Ray, a well-known television personality and celebrity chef recently invited Dr. Jennifer Nasser, an associate professor of Nutrition Sciences at the College of Nursing and Health Professions to join her on set to explain human brain responses to certain foods.
-Drs.
-Christoffer and Dr. Alexander Van Tulleken, who met Dr. Nasser while filming a BBC Horizon documentary, recommended her to Rachael Ray.
-Ray was interested in hearing about the cutting-edge research Dr. Nasser conducts here at the College.
+Rachael Ray, a well-known television personality and celebrity chef recently invited Jennifer Nasser, PhD, an associate professor of Nutrition Sciences at the College of Nursing and Health Professions to join her on set to explain human brain responses to certain foods.
+Christoffer Van Tulleken, MD, and Alexander Van Tulleken MD, who met Nasser while filming a BBC Horizon documentary, recommended her to Rachael Ray.
+Ray was interested in hearing about the cutting-edge research Nasser conducts here at the College.

 The results were eye-opening.
 The graphs showed that in response to broccoli, the stopping signals were strong, telling the participant to stop eating.
 In response to the chocolate, however, the stopping signals did not kick in, which translated to the brain telling the participant to keep eating.
 As shown below, the “most favorite” graph shows the signals in response to chocolate, which appear to stay constant.
 The “least favorite” graph shows the signals in response to broccoli, which appear to increase strongly toward the end of the five-minute eating period.

 As concluded by Nasser’s research, the brain favored the consumption of chocolate dramatically more than it did broccoli.

 “The Rachel Ray show was a great opportunity to showcase the research being conducted at the College,” said Nasser.
 “I was happy to be on the show and have an opportunity to showcase my work.
 Rachael Ray is a gracious host and just as ‘real’ in person as she is on TV.”